Particle Trajectories for Quantum Maps

 Here we present numerical simulations to illustrate the results of this paper.
 In these numerics, we simulate the evolution of a state on the quantization of the 2-dimensional torus.
 The measurement procedure will use Kraus operators $f_q (x,\xi) = f(x - q)$, with

-with $\sigma > 0$ a parameter to be chosen\footnote{$\sigma$ can be viewed as the measurement precision.
-The smaller the value of $\sigma$, the more precise.} and $c>0$ such that $\int_\mathbb T |f|^2 = 1$.
+where $\sigma > 0$ is a parameter to be chosen\footnote{$\sigma$ can be viewed as the measurement precision.
+The smaller the value of $\sigma$, the more precise.} and $c>0$ is such that $\int_\mathbb T |f|^2 = 1$.
 At each time step, after observation, we evolve the particle with the metaplectic operator $\wh M_N$ (as defined in \S \ref{ss:quantizedtorus}).
-For now we let $M$ be Arnold's cat map,
+For now, we let $M$ be Arnold's cat map,

 We also choose the initial state to be $\rho = \rho (N) = | \psi _N \rangle \langle \psi _N |$ with

 with $\Pi_N$ defined in \eqref{eq:PiDefinition} and some fixed $x_0, p_0 \in [0,1]$ and $\sigma' >0$.
 By Proposition \ref{prop:cs_beta_int}, $\rho$ has semiclassical defect measure $\delta _{x = x_0,\xi = p_0}$ when $\beta \in (0,1)$.